-Sometime around August of 2017, me and my partner decided to visit France.
+Sometime around August of 2017, Tina and I decided to visit France.
 We booked the ticket on the same day and off to Paris we go.
 Our trip was from October 15 to November 5.
-We had about 21 days to go around and went from Paris to south of France with a side visit to Monaco.
+We had about 21 days to go around and travel from Paris to south of France with a side visit to Monaco.

-The budget of $4,250 includes all transportation costs – airfare, train, car rental, bus, etc. , airbnb rentals and museum passes.
+The budget of $4,250 (for 2 pax) includes all transportation costs – airfare, train, car rental, bus, etc. , airbnb rentals and museum passes.
 All in all in the trip, we’ve spent probably around $6,000 including shopping.
 The total cost is for 2 people.

 In this post, I will list in detail our itinerary.
 Within the following days, i will post pictures from each location and write a more detailed post about each location, share with you what we brought with us, problems encountered, etc.